 Function of Expletive

-Expletive words act as an operator that allows writers to manipulate their sentences in many ways.
-We see its usage in novels, poetry, prose, journalism, advertisement and many other fields.
+An expletive word acts as an operator that allows writers to manipulate their sentences in many ways.
+We see its usage in novels, poetry, prose, journalism, advertisement, and many other forms of communication.
 Expletives also serve as filler words through which writers shift other words to different places for emphasis.
-Hence, they have a purpose in writing; however, if you use them recurrently in a text, they will weaken the quality of writing.
-Another purpose of using this construction is to help writers express something in a different way than a straight and simple recitation would do.
+Hence, they serve a purpose.
+However, if you use expletives recurrently in a text, they will weaken the quality of the writing.
+Another purpose in using this construction is to help writers express something in a different way than a straight and simple recitation would do.